stBecker/obsidian-fast-sync/README.md

 After setting up the backend, configure the plugin in Obsidian:

-1. Install the Fast Sync plugin in Obsidian
+1. Install the FastSync plugin in Obsidian
 2. Open plugin settings and enter:
    - **Server URL**: URL of your backend (e.g., `http://localhost:32400`)
    - **API Key**: Same key configured in your backend